drocheam/optrace/docs/source/usage/surfaces.rst

           Line geometry

-To create a point write:
+To create a point, write:

 .. testcode::